gnosis/ido-ux/src/docs/files/devguide06.md

 **&quot;--isAtomicClosureAllowed&quot;** Describes whether the auction should be allowed to be closed atomically.
 Default is false.

-**&quot;----allow-list-manager&quot;** If whitelisting of addresses is required, then auctioneers handover their own  allowlistManager, or use our contract in [this link](https://github.com/gnosis/ido-contracts/blob/main/deployments/rinkeby/AllowListOffChainManaged.json)
+**&quot;----allow-list-manager&quot;** If whitelisting of addresses is required, then auctioneers handover their own  allowlistManager, or uses the allowListManager contract provided in this repo.
+You can find the deployment address in this [folder](https://github.com/gnosis/ido-contracts/blob/main/deployments/).

 **&quot;--allow-list-data&quot;** If the auctioneer needs further data in his/her allow_Lst, it needs to be provided in this field.
 Our implementation needs the public address of the key (abi encode - e.g. 0x000…00useraddress) used for allowing address to place orders.